ctHelixOne

 What we mean when we say ‘sovereign’.

-Your data, your file
+Your data, your database, your file

 Self-host or we host

 Run it on your hardware, your VM, or your air-gapped network.
 Or let us run a hosted instance for you.
+Single-tenant either way — your instance, your database, your isolation.

 No lock-in